CoEDL/ocfl-tools/README.md

 The over-arching tool `ocfl-tools.js` is the parent of a set of subcommands that each have their own code and configuration in the `tools` folder.
 See the individual README.md files in the tool folders for information about that specific tool.

+## Setup

+Ensure you run `npm install` before doing anything else.

 ## Developing the tools

-Developing the tools first requires that you start the required docker containers This is done via `docker-compose up -d`.
+Developing the tools first requires that you start the required docker containers.
+This is done via `docker-compose up -d`.

 ## Adding a new tool